Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 2.3 Endpoint Naming

-A `.chn` DNS suffix will be used for all endpoints accessed over the High Speed CAN.
+A `.chn` DNS suffix will be used for all endpoints accessed over the CHN.
 Endpoints naming will be resolved and maintained in the system authoritative DNS (another CSM 1.2 feature).
 As part of the introduction of authoritative DNS endpoints, endpoints will also have a top-level-domain appended, creating a fully qualified domain system.